Surgical Dressings Questions & Answers (Q&As)

 An initial evaluation must include:

-- The type of dressing (hydrocolloid wound cover, hydrogel wound filler)
+- The type of dressing (hydrocolloid wound cover, hydrogel wound filler, etc.)

-- The number or amount to be used at one time (if more than one)
+- The number/amount to be used at one time (if more than one)

 - The frequency of dressing change

-An evaluation for continued use and need should include:
+- An ongoing evaluation for continued use/need should include:

-- The type of each wound (surgical wound, pressure ulcer, burn)
+- The type of each wound (surgical wound, pressure ulcer, burn, etc.)

 - Wound size (length x width) and depth